 Actually it looks more like a spring.

-Artists rendition of a mechanical tree.
+Artist's rendition of a mechanical tree.
 Arizona State University, CC BY 4.0

 The magic lies in a special resin that absorbs CO2 blown by the wind, and which can be released in a container of water.
+Powerful 'mechanical trees' can remove CO2 from air to combat global warming at scale — Arizona State University

 None of this requires much electricity at all, and seems to solve the massive energy requirements of Carbon Engineering or Climeworks.